myjoytou/resources/README.md

 # <a name="todos"></a> TODO's
 - [ ] [Read Rebuilding Rails](https://gumroad.com/l/rebuilding_rails)
 - [ ] [Read Eloquent ruby](https://www.amazon.com/Eloquent-Ruby-Addison-Wesley-Professional/dp/0321584104)
+- [ ] Start reading Rails source code
 - [ ] Make a website which will have vim like editor or any editor and allow these todos to be changed from any computer as long as you can login to your webapp.
 - [ ] At some point of time this todo in markdown will not scale and it is also really hard to write here.
 So think of any cross platform app, like a React Native app for android, in which you can just add a todo and it will make changes to your github repo and the new todo will be reflected
 - [ ] Learn to make a DNS Server
+- [ ] Start contributing to neovim
+- [ ] Learn to make a neovim plugin in any language[Preferably python, ruby, javascript]
 - [x] Learn about git hooks and how we can have a pre commit hook, which will remove all the white spaces before commiting
 - [ ] Read any good database design book for thorough understanding of the pieces
 - [ ] Understand what is Rake
+- [ ] Learn OS fundamentals
 - [ ] What are sprockets and how they are helpful in rails
 - [ ] Understand how rails render view and JavaScript files when a routes is accessed
 - [ ] Create a simple Database management system using either C or CPP